baldeosingh01/course-materials/CODE_OF_CONDUCT.md

 #### Individual assignments

 `TODO: Design rules for assignments with individual submission, but allowed collaboration/discussion`

+### Technical Leaders

+This course features the assistance of several peer educators that the department refers to as Technical Leaders (TLs).
+You should recognize these students as quasi-authorities in this course.
+While they don't make any kinds of grading decisions, they are all much smarter than the course instructor.
+They're also much cleverer.

+These people are not course resources in the sense that they are inanimate machines (also unlike your instructor).
+You agree to:

+* treat them courteously and with respect
+* not make strict demands of them; their enagagement with the course is a privilege, not a right
+* recognize that their feedback won't give you the "answer"; like instruction in this course, they're excellent resources to help you _reason_

+In the event that a conflict arises with a TL, please message the course instructor.
+Know that any issues that TLs have with students _are reported to me_, and if we need to discuss your engagement with them, the instructor agrees to arbitrate the issue with fairness to all involved.

 ### The "Repair Rule" (i.e. Assignment Revision)